-- A. All positions within the bargaining unit shall be either permanent or conditional. - B. 1.
-Permanent Position-A permanent position is one which has been established by the Board with the anticipation that it will be necessary to maintain the existence of such position indefinitely on a continuous year round or school year basis. - 2.
+- 1. Permanent Position-A permanent position is one which has been established by the Board with the anticipation that it will be necessary to maintain the existence of such position indefinitely on a continuous year round or school year basis. - 2.
 Conditional Position-A conditional position is one established by the Board for the period of time that monies are available in whole or in part from the United States Government, a private organization, a foundation, a revenue producing source, or an individual for use in special research or other long term projects.
 This position shall be automatically abolished when no longer needed or when funds are no longer made available. - 3.
 Full time and Part time Position-Permanent and conditional positions may be either full time or part time.
 A full time position is one requiring no less than 20 work hours per week.
+A part time position is one requiring less than 20 work hours per week.

+C. Temporary Position

-A part time position is one requiring less than 20 work hours per week. - C. 1.
-Temporary Position-A temporary position is one not continuous in nature and established for a period normally not to exceed six months. - 2.
+- 1. A temporary position is one not continuous in nature and established for a period normally not to exceed six months. - 2.
 A temporary position which has been extended or reestablished more than one time for periods totaling 12 months within a consecutive 30 month period will be included in the superintendent's yearly budget as a permanent position. - 3.
 The incumbent of a temporary position being converted shall be assigned to the permanent position upon conversion of the position.
 The time spent in the temporary position shall be counted in determining seniority. - 4.
-After the incumbent of the temporary position attains permanent status in the permanent position, the incumbent shall be entitled to the same benefits and protection as all other unit members who attain permanent status. - D. 1.
-All permanent employees hired will be placed in a six month probationary status during which time they will have no rights as unit members to contractual protection against termination without proper cause and whose rights, except as those provided by the Agreement, are to be determined in accordance with the Board of Education policies and regulations. - 2.
-For all other purposes, however, such probationary employees, benefiting as they do from the terms of the Agreement, shall be considered as unit members after their 30th day of employment. - 3.
-Lunch hour and playground aide positions shall be included in the bargaining unit when assigned 20 hours or more per week.
-Hours assigned permanently in another job classification in the bargaining unit will be counted in making this determination.
+After the incumbent of the temporary position attains permanent status in the permanent position, the incumbent shall be entitled to the same benefits and protection as all other unit members who attain permanent status.